angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 * `graphql-tag` contains a parser to convert human-written GraphQL query strings into the standard GraphQL AST.
 We will use it for the `gql` tags later on.
 * `graphql` is the JavaScript reference implementation for GraphQL. `graphql-tag` requires this as a peer dependency.

-Quite a lot packages, but the usage itself is straightforward.
+Quite a lot of packages, but you see the usage of any twice.
 It's time to add three Modules to our application.
 We need `HttpClientModule` (as always), `HttpLinkModule` (our API speaks simple HTTP) and the `ApolloModule` itself.
 The necessary configuration can be done at the constructor of the `AppModule`, too.